May 11, 2018

 "I think [working with engineers from various majors] is one of my favorite parts of this project," Gund said.
 "It's really just cool and impressive to be working with people outside of my field of study that know things that I don't.
 I really enjoy that."

-In addition to the subgroup leads, the team includes engineering students Jordan Aaron, Simone Hugh Sam, Thor Mercier, Emily Newman, Cesar Quinones, Andres Ramirez, Nikki Scavone, Joe Taylor, Kam Undieh and Boyao Yu.
+In addition to the subgroup leads, the team includes engineering students Jordan Aaron, Simone Hugh Sam, Thor Mercier, Cesar Quinones, Andres Ramirez, Nikki Scavone, Joe Taylor, Kam Undieh and Boyao Yu, and computer science and robotics student Emily Newman.